Tummy Tuck (Abdominoplasty)

 The Tummy Tuck Consultation

-During an abdominal evaluation, Dr. Sarbak assesses the amount and quality of the patient’s skin (is there too much?
+During an abdominal evaluation, your plastic surgeon assesses the amount and quality of your skin (is there too much?
 How elastic is it?
 Does it have stretch marks?
-Are there scars?)
-He will evaluate the thickness and distribution of the fatty layer (how much is the fatty layer contributing to the overall condition?
+Are there scars?).
+He will also evaluate the thickness and distribution of the fatty layer (how much is the fatty layer contributing to the overall condition?
 Is there too much in one area?).
-Dr. Sarbak will also look at the location and tone of the abdominal wall muscles (have the muscles been stretched or weakened?
+Additionally, your plastic surgeon will look at the location and tone of the abdominal wall muscles (have the muscles been stretched or weakened?
 Have they separated with pregnancy or weight gain?)

 One final factor that Dr. Sarbak looks at is the amount of tissue inside the abdomen.
 This is the tissue that is beneath the muscles, around the intestines.
 Many people are surprised to hear that individuals can have fatty buildup around the intestines (in some people this can be quite significant).
 Unfortunately, this tissue cannot be addressed surgically.
 Having said that, it can still significantly influence the shape of the abdomen even after a tummy tuck (it pushes against the muscle tightening portion of the procedure from the inside out).
 Addressing this area is typically dependent upon the patient choosing to engage in a diet and exercise program designed to reduce this type of fat.